remblock/ORE-Protocol/README.md

 sudo https://github.com/remblock/ORE-Protocol/raw/master/ore-claim-rewards.sh && sudo chmod u+x ore-claim-rewards.sh && sudo ./ore-claim-rewards.sh
 ```

-#### Check if ORE-Claim-Rewards script has an upcoming "at" scheduled
+#### Check if ore-claim-rewards script has an upcoming "at" scheduled:

 ```
 atq
 ```

-#### How to setup the "at" schedule if theres no upcoming schedule, take 2 minutes to complete
+#### How to setup the "at" schedule if theres no upcoming schedule, can take up to 2 minutes to complete:

 ```
 sudo ./ore-claim-rewards.sh --at
 ```

-#### How to remove an upcoming "at" schedule
+#### How to remove an upcoming "at" schedule:

 ```
 atrm <at schedule number>